 COEHA will provide medically necessary ambulance service to the nearest treatment facility under emergency circumstances when other transportation would endanger your health.
 In the event necessary specialty service is not available at this facility, COEHA will provide medically necessary ambulance service to the nearest facility where specialty service is available.

-Effective January 1, 2008, we will now cover the deductible and/or coinsurance after Medicare for covered chiropractic services.
+The Plans cover the deductible and/or coinsurance after Medicare for covered chiropractic services.
 Medicare Part B covers limited chiropractic services to help correct a subluxation using manipulation of the spine.

 Medicare does not cover any other services or tests ordered by a chiropractor (including x-rays or massage therapy).

 Payment for services rendered in hospital emergency rooms is limited to treatment of emergency problems only.
 A medical emergency is when you believe that your health is in serious danger—when every second counts.
 Treatment of non-emergency problems that can be handled in a physician’s office will be denied.
 Although a particular hospital may be a COEHA network facility, COEHA will not cover treatment in an emergency room of non-emergency problems that can be handled in the offices of in-network providers of COEHA.

 There is a one time limit of $25,000 per lifetime.
 COEHA will cover the deductible and/or coinsurance after Medicare for this procedure.
 Surgery must be due to a medical necessity and preauthorization by COEHA is required.

 A benefit period begins on the first day you go into the hospital and ends when you have not received any hospital care for 60 consecutive days.
 If you go to the hospital after one benefit period has ended, a new benefit period begins.
-There is no limit to the number of benefits periods you can have.
+There is no limit to the number of benefit periods you can have.